Welcome to 6th Grade Art!

 In the sixth grade one of the emphasis in art class will be on the process of transforming a lump of clay into spheres, then eggs, then into other shapes such as animals and human figures (in this specific sequence).
 The interaction and gesture between human beings will also be modeled.

-I am looking forward to work with your children this year.
+I look forward to working with your children this year.